avangemert/Python-practice/README.md

 # Anagram

-Script to find anagrams within list of words.
+Python script to find anagrams within list of words.